djblue/portal/README.md

 ## Principles

-- Support as much of clojure data as possible
+- Support as much of clojure's data as possible
 - First class support for async extensibility
 - Simple standalone usage without a clojure environment
 - Easy theming